Events

-Microsoft Graph is a protected web API for accessing data in Microsoft cloud services like Microsoft Entra ID and Microsoft 365.
-It's protected by the Microsoft identity platform, which uses OAuth access tokens to verify that an app is authorized to call Microsoft Graph.
+Microsoft Graph is a protected API gateway for accessing data in Microsoft cloud services like Microsoft Entra ID and Microsoft 365.
+It's protected by the Microsoft identity platform, which authorizes and verifies that an app is authorized to call Microsoft Graph.

 For more information, see Register an application with the Microsoft identity platform.

-In this access scenario, a user has signed into a client application and the client application calls Microsoft Graph on behalf of the user.
-Both the client and the user must be authorized to make the request.
+In this access scenario, a user signs into a client application which calls Microsoft Graph on their behalf.
+Both the client app and the user must be authorized to make the request.

 Note